 Landholder duty - shares, units and interests

-Where landholder duty is triggered by the transfer of certain interests in landholders in the ACT, and where the acquisition of marketable securities gives an entitlement to occupy land, duty at conveyance rates continues to apply (see Chapter 3).
+Landholder duty is applicable on the transfer of certain interests in landholders in the ACT, and where the acquisition of marketable securities gives an entitlement to occupy land, duty at conveyance rates continues to apply (see Chapter 3).
 An acquisition statement must be provided within 90 days of the acquisition of marketable securities where it triggers a landholder liability even though duty payable on unlisted marketable securities ceased after 30 June 2010.

-If the transfer or issue of the marketable securities results in a relevant acquisition in an entity that holds ACT land landholder duty is payable.
+A landholder is an entity that has a landholding in the ACT.
+If the transfer or issue of the marketable securities results in a relevant acquisition in an entity that holds ACT land, landholder duty is payable.
 Landholder duty is complex and we recommend that you seek legal advice if you are acquiring marketable securities in an entity that holds land in the ACT.

 Landholder duty is imposed under part 3.2 of the Duties Act 1999 (the Act) and administered under the Taxation Administration Act 1999.
 Under part 3.2 of the Act, a landholder is an entity that has a landholding in the ACT.
 An entity is a private company or a private unit trust scheme.
 A relevant acquisition of marketable securities in an entity that is listed on a financial market recognised by the Minister under section 252A of the Act is exempt from marketable securities duty but is liable to landholder duty.